-- ensure that 100% of all inductions completed by new employees include information on modern slavery, including spotting the signs and reporting concerns; - ensure that 100% of employees who have supplier relationship management responsibilities receive ongoing updates and notifications regarding business and human rights, and specifically modern slavery; - ensure that senior employees responsible for procurement risk management undertake further training in modern slavery in the procurement context.
+- a firm risk assessment to determine the level of risk of modern slavery posed to our business; and - ensure that 100% of all inductions completed by new employees include information on modern slavery, including spotting the signs and reporting concerns; - ensure that senior employees responsible for procurement risk management undertake further training in modern slavery in the procurement context; - ensure that our proposed new Supplier Code of Conduct, including requirements in relation to the prevention of modern slavery and human trafficking, is in place with at least 95% of our key operational procurement suppliers.

-We will assess any instances of non-compliance with our minimum supplier standards on a case-bycase basis and will tailor remedial action appropriately.
+We will assess any instances of non-compliance with our minimum supplier standards on a case-by-case basis and will tailor remedial action appropriately.
 This remedial action may result in us deciding not to establish a relationship with a new supplier or the termination of our relationship with an existing supplier.